 ‘Connecting the Living and Built Environments.’

-This is GINKGO’s motto and the pursuit of this connection is what drives our company and employees.
-In today’s modern age, as cities expand and green spaces disappear, our relationship with the environment has become strained as we have reduced the role that nature plays in our lives.
+This is GINKGO’s motto, and the pursuit of this connection is what drives us at our company and our employees.
+As cities expand and green spaces disappear in today’s modern age, our relationship with the environment has become strained as we have reduced nature’s role in our lives.
 Many people have lost sight of how green spaces impact us and how they improve our health and well-being.

-The use of vegetation in building is not a new phenomenon and has deep historical roots.
+The use of vegetation in a building is not a new phenomenon and has deep historical roots.
 The reconstructed Viking longhouses found at L’Anse aux Meadows in Newfoundland and the sod houses constructed by settlers on the Canadian Prairies in the nineteenth century showcase our forbearers’ use of green building methods.

-Flat roofs with such large surface areas unnecessarily increase the energy costs associated with the building while negatively impacting the surrounding people and environment, through increasing the ambient temperature and removing green space which is not only necessary to filter out the numerous pollutants found in the urban environment, but is beneficial to people’s physical and mental well-being.
-Furthermore, green roofs and living walls have multiple practical uses, from urban rooftop community farms to growing fresh herbs in a restaurant kitchen.
+Flat roofs with large surface areas unnecessarily increase the energy costs associated with the building while negatively impacting the surrounding people and environment.
+Flat roofs also increase the ambient temperature and remove green space.
+Green space is necessary to filter out the numerous pollutants found in the urban environment.
+They also benefit people’s physical and mental well-being.
+Green roofs and living walls have multiple practical uses, from urban rooftop community farms to growing fresh herbs in kitchens.